1. Introduction and Objectives

 -

-The database, which is based on MongoDB, stores critical data like user profiles, scores, and game progress.
-It ensures persistent storage and retrieval of this information.
+The database stores critical data such as user profiles, scores, and game progress, ensuring persistent storage and retrieval of this information.

 -